zac7777/Entropy/Entropy/Sets/Weapons/Maces.md

 Critical: +11

 ---
-*Barely effective while covered in useless shards, but peasants easily imagine the tearing of flesh*
+*Barely effective while covered in superficially wounding shards, but peasants easily imagine the tearing of flesh*